Zolang/Zolang/README.md

 <a name="Types"></a>
 #### Types

-Zolang has 4 primitive types
+Zolang has five primitive types

 - boolean
 - text